Fishhook cactus

-Fishhook cactus is a common name for any hook-spined species of the genera Mammillaria, Echinomastus or Sclerocactus.
+Fishhook cactus is a common name for any hook-spined species of the genera Mammillaria, Echinomastus, Sclerocactus, or Cochemiea.
 They are small cacti, usually growing up to 6-7 inches (20 cm) high, and are shaped similar to a barrel cactus.
 They are not to be confused with the fishhook barrel cactus (Ferocactus wislizenii) of the Sonoran and Chihuahuan Deserts.
 The Fishhook cactus is a large category of around 150 species.

 Good places to see "fishhook" Mammillaria are the Sonoran Desert on the U.S. - Mexico border, and the Mesa Verde National Park.
 Often found growing in desert and rocky locations.

 Notable species

 The genus Mammillaria also contains "pincushion" and other cacti.
+Some Mammillaria species have been reclassified into the genus Cochemiea.